samo-e/ProfComp---Digital-Prescriptions-via-tokens/README.md

 ##### Viewing a Scenario

-To view a new scenario in more details, clicking a scenario's name or the blue view button to the right.
+To view a new scenario in more details click a scenario's name in your dashboard or the blue view button to the right.

 </div><div id="edit-scenario">

 ##### Edit or Delete Scenarios

 To delete a scenario, click the red trash icon.
-This will open a pop-up asking you to confirm. *Please note, that after deleting a scenario, it cannot be recovered.
+This will open a pop-up asking you to confirm. *Please note that after deleting a scenario, it cannot be recovered.
 You can make or edit changes by clicking a scenario's name or the blue edit button to the right.

 ![Screenshot of Editing a Scenario](static/images/screenshots/teacher/ss-03-scenario-1.png)